robotronik/cdfr2023-programme-base-roulante-asservissment/README.md

 ## I2C (Slave mode only)

+The I2C of this bord is 42 in decimal.

 | Command Num | Command | Master to Slave | Slave to Master |
 | --- | --- | --- |  --- |
 | 10 | Turn on LED 1 | - | - |